- What is a Paramedic?

 - Do I have to be an EMT first before training as a Paramedic?

-- Are there other prerequisites?
+- Are there other prerequisites to start the WSU paramedic program?

 - Is there a Language Requirement?

-- What is the Tuition?
+- What is the tuition for the WSU paramedic program?

 - Is there a selection process to get accepted into the WSU Paramedic Program?